Best Compost Tumblers and Bins in 2022

 Ease of Turning Your Compost

 A “hot pile” method of composting is building a pile that generates heat.
 The heat sterilizes the compost, killing weed seeds and possible pathogens in the compost and rendering it safe for use in your garden.
 But you have to turn the compost to aerate it and mix it even when it’s in a stationary composter, which can be a laborious task.
 With a compost tumbler, it’s super-easy to mix your compost, keeping it well-aerated at all times.
-I spin mine a few times a week, more if I’m adding a lot of material, and it takes a couple moments rather than 15-30 minutes of solid work with a pitchfork.
+I spin mine a few times a week, more if I’m adding a lot of material, and it takes a couple of moments rather than 15-30 minutes of solid work with a pitchfork.

-In the winter, the composting process can slow down due to lack of heat.
+In the winter, the composting process can slow down due to a lack of heat.
 While a stationary composter can offer some insulation, many types of tumblers can be brought inside a garage or shed during the cold months and still used as normal, producing regular batches of compost in preparation for the spring.
 If your composter doesn’t have a compost tea collector, be sure to put something underneath to catch drips.
 You can also switch to bokashi or vermicomposting in the winter, but that requires another composter and a different process.

 Because it’s a fully-enclosed container, tumblers also heat up more readily during the warmer months and maintain that heat well, and that warmth kills off any weeds or pathogens that might otherwise appear in your compost.